ohlogic/pyVideoPlayer/README.md

 Keyboard shortcuts:

-F11 - to fullscreen, again to windowed screen.
+f key or F11 - to fullscreen, again to windowed screen.

+Left or Right arrows to change videos in a current directory.

-Runs well in Linux, works in Windows.
+Runs in both Linux and Windows.